MakeSchool-Tutorials/Quick-Draw-Emoji-Tutorial/P05-Concept-Review/content.md

 # Challenge

-Come up with your own totally unique customization of the Code Wizard Castle and share it with us!
+Come up with your own totally unique customization of Quick Draw Emoji and share it with us!

-Send us a link to your custom code and a short description of your changes: [Email Us](make.sc/hoc_custom)
+Send us a link to your custom code and a short description of your changes: [Email Us](mailto:hello@makeschool.com)

-We can't wait to see what you'll create!
+We can't wait to see what you'll create! 🚀